ronnyml/snowplow-wiki/setup-guide/common/troubleshooting/Troubleshooting-Clojure-Collector-instances-to-prevent-data-loss.md

 ### Prerequisites

-Please ensure you have setup your Elastic Beanstalk environment as follows:
+To help prevent accidental data loss, please ensure you have setup your Elastic Beanstalk environment as follows:

 #### SSH access to your Elastic Beanstalk environment is enabled